practicingruby/practicing-ruby-paid/posts/v7/007-wumpus.md

-The test setup for the `Wumpus::Player` class is a bit complicated, mostly because we need to reconstruct something similar to the layout shown in the previous diagram in order to meaningfully test its behavior.
-I also register all of the events we're interested in tracking during setup, using some dummy callbacks that are meant to serve as stand-ins for real game logic.
-T his is not a very elegant way of building a test harness, but it gets the job
+The test setup for the `Wumpus::Player` class is a bit complicated, mostly because we need to reconstruct something similar to the layout shown in the previous diagram in order to meaningfully test its behavior:
-done:

 ```ruby
 describe "the player" do